kashing1999/notes/AI.md

     - All or most of the data given in the initial problem statement
     - Large number of potential goals
     #### Goal-Driven Search
-    - Starts at the goal and work back torward a start state by seeing what moves could have led to the goal state.
+    - Starts at the goal and work back torwards a start state by seeing what moves could have led to the goal state.
 AKA backward chaining
     - Goal can be clearly and easily formulated, example: Finding exit path from a maze, medical diagnosis
     - Problem data are not given but must be acquired by problem solver